 This can be an exhausting topic to ponder after a long day at work and a house full of active kids.
 One of the best ways to have fresh food on busy weeknights is to use a slow cooker.
 Yes, that piece of kitchen cookware collecting dust in the back of your kitchen cabinet.
 It is time to dust off the slow cooker and let dinner cook itself with these slow cooker meals for families.

 With just a few preparatory steps in the morning (or the night before), the slow cooker can have dinner ready right when everyone gets home from their busy days out.
 Imagine being welcomed home by the delicious smell of a slowly simmered meal.
 In just a few minutes you can have a complete nourishing meal on the table.

 Think beyond the typical stewed meats and get creative with the slow cooker.
-Below are 3 versatile slow cooker recipes to get you started—an easy vegetarian lasagna, a Japanese cabbage stew, and a sumptuous beef and vegetable chili.
+Below are 3 versatile slow cooker recipes to get you started—an easy vegetarian lasagna, a Japanese cabbage stew, and a scrumptious beef and vegetable chili.
 If you want to quicken up the process, even more, consider using a pressure cooker like the Instant Pot* instead, just be sure to adjust the cooking time.
 You’ll be surprised how delicious an easy dish can taste, and these recipes will make everyone in the family run toward the kitchen!